Green That Life

 Create Some Green!

-Stuck inside?
-You can still get started on a veggie garden.
+Virtual Earth Day Ideas: Even if you're stuck at home, you can still get started on a veggie garden.

-Stuck inside?
-You can still get started on a veggie garden.
+Virtual Earth Day Ideas: Even if you’re stuck at home, you can still get started on a veggie garden.

+Make your green spaces healthy.
 Now that spring is here, consider planting an indoor or outdoor healthy yard, using natural remedies for combating pests while feeding the soil and plants with natural fertilizers and soil amendments.

+Plant a vegetable garden.
 If you’re game for starting a vegetable garden, get some free advice from legendary chef Alice Waters.
 A huge believer in “garden therapy,” Waters walks you through the steps to creating your own edible garden.

 Related: 5 Healthy Yard Lessons for a Beautiful Yard